stevekrouse/rose/README.md

     - swap ordering
     - when adding element (and to left/right), give option to select number, text, null, undefined, object, array, function

+- make the size of input box's more durable by responding to the font size

 - arrow key navigation
   - right - next sibling to right
   - left - next sibling to left